Adventure Ride Essentials – Gravel Tires

 Maxis Rambler – 700×40

 maxis rambler gravel tireSimilar in tread pattern to the Riddler, the Maxis Rambler gravel tires offer confident traction.
 As a result, it’s not the fastest tire, but it serves well on adventure terrain.
 Its profile is noticeably round and provides good cornering and predictable traction on loose ground.
 The downside to the Rambler is its width.
 It measures in closer to 38mm on my rims and feels noticeably narrow on the bike.
 This makes it a good choice if your frame clearance is suspect for a 40mm tire.
 And it is now avail in a 45mm, but I have yet to test ‘em.
-Overall, tread durability is average with tire life around 1000 miles.
-Tubeless set-up was reasonable.
+Overall, tread durability is average, with a tire life of around 1000 miles.
+The tubeless setup was reasonable.
 It’s also the lightest of the tires in this line-up.

 Kenda Flintridge Pro – 700×40

 kenda flintridge pro gravel tireNamed after the famed Flint Hills that make up much of the storied DK course, the Kenda Flintridge Pro is a rugged gravel tire that works well in loose, rough conditions.
-It measures in very true to its official 40mm width.
+It measures very true to its official 40mm width.
 It’s a good choice for frames that max out at 40mm.
-Stout sidewalls keep it puncture and tear resistant.
+Stout sidewalls keep it puncture and tear-resistant.
 Overall rolling ability rates high for a tire with a tread that handles a such wide variety of gravel surfaces.
 It’s avail in 35, 40 and 45mm widths.
 Tread durability is good.
 They served up solid traction for about 1000 miles.
-Tubeless set up was about average in difficulty.
+The Tubeless setup was about average in difficulty.

 Price $59 / Weight: 515g